 By now, you’re probably wondering where exactly the town of Minervino di Lecce is located.
 It’s situated southwest of Otranto in Puglia on the Adriatic Coast of eastern Salento Peninsula, the “heel” of the “boot” of Italy.

 I’m not the first person to fall in love with the eastern coast of the Salento Peninsula of Puglia.
 It’s where Italians go for the perfect food, wine and beach vacation in Italy.
-Even Madonna, Tom Hanks and French President Emmanuel Macron have all vacationed here.
+Even Madonna, Tom Hanks and French President Emmanuel Macron have all vacationed on the beautiful beaches near Bari.

 But, much like the other tiny towns on the western coast of the Salento Peninsula, the VIP attention has not yet attracted hordes of package tourists or driven prices higher.
 It’s still possible to enjoy the region’s beaches, attractions and restaurants at surprisingly affordable rates.